blanu/Dust/docs/DustSpecification.md

   *      4 bytes - “ntor”

 ## Creating a confirmation code
-*     Identical on both client and server, HMAC with Skein-256-256 and the shared key the following:
+*     On the server, HMAC with Skein-256-256 and the shared key the following:
   *      7 or 19 bytes - server identifier (see below)
   *      32 bytes - server’s ephemeral public key
   *      32 bytes - client’s ephemeral public key
   *      4 bytes - “ntor”
   *      6 bytes - “server”
+*     On the client, HMAC with Skein-256-256 and the shared key the following:
+  *      7 or 19 bytes - server identifier (see below)
+  *      32 bytes - server’s ephemeral public key
+  *      32 bytes - client’s ephemeral public key
+  *      4 bytes - “ntor”
+  *      6 bytes - “client”

 ## Creating a server identifier
 *     For an IPv4 address: